eugenioamato/firebasecrudelauth/README.md

 This file is not included in the repository.
 Exactly like the google-services.json file, it contains sensitive data on your personal access to your Firebase account, and thus should NEVER be included in a repository.

-This data cannot be inputted manually.
+This data cannot be input manually.
 We must request to Firebase to create a web-app.
 Indeed, the configuration we already have was created for an Android App, and this is a totally different thing.

 # Let's create a new Web-App inside the Firebase Console.